Week of 2/8/26: Trusting the Promise

 Providence is God’s sovereign care over creation - His wise and loving guidance of all things toward His glorious purpose.

-Nothing is random; everything is redeemed.
+Nothing is random; everything is working together to the end that God has decreed.

 Even human sin cannot frustrate divine design.